salvadorbu/quickread/README.md

 ```

 Reads memory-mapped pointer with multiple threads to search for term.
 The addresses
 for found terms are stored in a doubly linked list.
-The text surrounding the term
+The output from the list is printed
-address is then printed to the console for each entry.
+to a terminal UI where the user can navigaye through the search results.